 Correspondent | New York

-Scott Goldberg is an award-winning correspondent for ABC News in New York, where he covers national and international stories, trends and breaking news.
+Scott Goldberg is an award-winning correspondent for ABC News in New York, where he anchors the network’s hourly midday radio newscasts – as well as live coverage of breaking news and special events.

 Before ABC, Goldberg spent more than a decade covering business, political and breaking news for TV stations in the South and Midwest.
 He covered the economic and political crises in Argentina for a year, for NPR, during an incredibly turbulent time in that country.
 His work has taken him around the globe, from the U.S. to Latin America, Western Europe and Asia.